rljson/template-project/README.contributors.md

 ### Replace in this doc

-Replace `fix_an_issue_in_readme` by the name of your new branch
+Replace `update-readme-settings-and-more-js` by the name of your new branch

-Replace `Fix an issue in README.contributors.md` by your new commit message and PR title
+Replace `Add update-readme-settings-and-more-js` by your new commit message and PR title

 ### Checkout main